 - The Applicant has to be the flat owner, legal occupier, or tenant of the flat.
 Note that the applicant has to be the legal occupier at the point of time when when the owner is incorporating a business and going through the process of how to register a company in Singapore

-- The property has to be primarily used as a place of residence, with business operations as the secondary purpose, when the owner is filling up the form to register a company in Singapore and new company set up
+- The property has to be primarily used as a place of residence, with business operations as the secondary purpose, when the owner is going through the process of how to register a company in Singapore and new company set up

 - Does not apply for Society.

 Your business operations in the property must not and not allowed to:

 - Cause annoyance or disturbance to the residents or public

 - Retail of physical goods in or around the flat.
 You cannot set up a shop and sell your company’s goods or services from your home.